 The government imposes a direct tax on income, wealth, or profits.
 Personal income tax, property tax, and capital gains tax are examples.
 For example, when taxing our income, it is based on our income in one year; it can come from wages, salaries, dividends, interest, and other income.
 And we pay it directly to the government.

-It differs from indirect taxes, levied on a transaction or expenditure on goods and services before reaching the consumer.
-Sales tax, value added tax, and excise duty are examples.
-For example, a value-added tax is levied at every stage of the supply chain, from manufacturing, distribution, and sale.
-So, the price we buy considers the taxes paid at each stage.
+It differs from indirect taxes, which are levied on a transaction or expenditure on goods and services before reaching the consumer.
+Sales tax, value-added tax, and excise duty are examples.
+A value-added tax is levied at every stage of the supply chain, from manufacturing to distribution to sale.
+So, the price we pay considers the taxes paid at each stage.

 Progressive, regressive, and proportional taxes